 There are many types of external parasites that can set up shop in a chicken's feathers, being able to identify each type of louse or mites is not important, but the ability to recognize the signs and symptoms of an infestation and where to find treatment information when needed is.
 Poultry lice and mites are easily detected and treated.

 The following information will make you itch, but not knowing how to treat external parasites can have devastating consequences for chickens.

 I’m a planner.
 I like to know what to expect when embarking on a new endeavor so that I can be as prepared as possible to handle situations as they arise.
 Before I got my first chickens, I bought every book and read every article and online forum I could find to research whether keeping chickens was right for me.
 The majority of my research was extremely encouraging, however, each time I read the ‘external parasites’ and ‘diseases’ discussions, I promptly convinced myself that keeping chickens was for the insane.
 There were just too many diseases and nasty crawling things that I could not be any less interested in knowing how to identify, much less how to eradicate.
 Frankly, the long list of insects that could possibly live on my proposed pets made me itch.
 But, I got past the heebie-jeebies and the adventure has been overwhelmingly rewarding.

 That is certainly true of external parasites.

 Monthly or bi-monthly flock inspections of each chicken should be performed in order to identify and address parasites before an infestation worsens and birds begin exhibiting signs of parasites.
-Particular attention should be paid to brooding hens as they dust-bathe less frequently than usual and are especially vulnerable to parasites.
+Particular attention should be paid to brooding hens since they dust-bathe less frequently than usual, making them especially vulnerable to parasites.

 COMMON EXTERNAL PARASITES in CHICKENS: